|Home||Company||Products & Services||About AIS||Contact||Buy Online||Live AIS Vessel Tracker||Search||Dealers|

 B AIS transponders.

-Frequently Asked Questions about MMSI numbers for AIS:
+Frequently Asked Questions about MMSI numbers for an AIS system:

 1. What vessels are required to obtain an MMSI number?

-Answer: Only those vessels on international voyages or US flag commercial vessels greater than 65 feet that are not carrying passengers or engaged in fishing are currently required to carry AIS.
+Answer: Only those vessels on international voyages or US flag commercial vessels greater than 65 feet that are not carrying passengers or engaged in fishing are currently required to carry an AIS transponder.
 The specific carriage requirements for US vessels are specified in title 33 CFR 164.46.
 Each country has slightly different carriage requirements, consult your individual Coast Guard carriage requirements prior to making an AIS purchase.

 2. Do Yacht tenders require a separate MMSI number?